 PLACE

-The first time i walked through the streets of siracusa, I felt as though I had stumbled into the italy I had been promised but never truly found.
+The first time I walked through the streets of Siracusa, I felt as though I had stumbled into the Italy I had been promised but never truly found.
+Not the one packaged in postcards and souvenir stalls, but something deeper, older — the kind that feels lived in rather than performed.

 I was young then, with a career unfolding behind me like a neatly ironed map.
 Everything in my professional life until that moment had been structured and predictable.
 And then I found myself wandering these narrow streets, and all of that began to fray.